You are here

 - Thomas Jefferson Foundation.
 Getting Word Project.
 "Betsy Hemmings."
 Entry on Betsy Hemmings from Monticello's oral history project, Getting Word, including interviews where she is mentioned by descendants.

-- 1. Betsy's last name is spelled with two "m"s, unlike most other members of her family, because this is the way it was spelled on her gravestone.
+- 2. Hemmings's last name is spelled with two "m"s, unlike most other members of her family, because this is the way it was spelled on her gravestone.
+The same gravestone spells her first name as "Betsey," but "Betsy" is the most common spelling in all other records.
+It is likely that her given name was "Elizabeth."